How psychological assessments are being completed during the pandemic

 - Psychologists do not take the email addresses or telephone numbers for children and young people, rather they will arrange teleconferencing using parent/carer telephone numbers and email addresses.

-- If someone living with a family member or alone expresses suicidal ideation, psychologists will use standard practice, i.e. encourage them to speak to a GP, go to A and E or call an ambulance, and will be prepared to contact emergency services if necessary.
+- If someone living with a family member or alone expresses suicidal ideation, psychologists will use standard practice, i.e. encourage them to speak to a GP, go to A and E or call an ambulance, and will be prepared to contact emergency services if necessary – we will ask for their address at the beginning of an assessment.
 They will also contact the social worker immediately as they will be best placed to co-ordinate a response.

 Our registered address: